TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Method

 Let the set $\sV$ represent the nodes of the tree.
 Each node corresponds to a stochastic latent variable, denoted as $\rvz_0, \dots, \rvz_V$.
-Each latent variable follows a Gaussian distribution, whose parameters depend on their parent nodes through neural networks called \textit{transformations}.
-The set of leaves $\sL$, where $\sL \subset \sV$, represents the clusters present in the data.
+Each latent variable follows a Gaussian distribution, whose parameters depend on their parent nodes through neural network layers.
+The set of leaves $\sL$, with $\sL \subset \sV$, represents the clusters present in the data.
 Starting from the root node, $\rvz_0$, a given sample traverses the tree to a leaf node, $\rvz_l$, in a probabilistic manner.
 The probabilities of moving to the left or right child at each internal node are determined by neural networks termed \textit{routers}.
-These decisions, denoted by $c_i$ for each non-leaf node $i$, follow a Bernoulli distribution, where $c_i = 0$ indicates the selection of the left child.
-The path $\mathcal{P}_l$ refers to the sequence of nodes from the root to a leaf $l$.
-Thus, the latent tree encodes a sample-specific probability distribution of paths.
-Each leaf embedding, $\rvz_l$ for $l \in \sL$, represents the learned data representations, and leaf-specific decoders use these embeddings to reconstruct or generate new cluster-specific images, i.e. given a dataset $\mX$, TreeVAE reconstructs $\hat{\mX} = \{\hat{\mX}^{(l)} \mid l \in \sL\}$.
-The generative model (\ref{eq:TreeVAE_gen_model}) and inference model (\ref{eq:TreeVAE_inf_model}) of TreeVAE are defined as follows:
+These decisions, denoted by $\mathrm{c}_i$ for each non-leaf node $i$, follow a Bernoulli distribution, where $\mathrm{c}_i = 0$ indicates the selection of the left child.
+The path $\mathcal{P}_l$ refers to the sequence of nodes from the root to one leaf $l$.
+Moreover, let $\boldsymbol{z}_{\mathcal{P}_l}=\left\{\boldsymbol{z}_i \mid i \in \mathcal{P}_l\right\}$ denote the set of latent embeddings for each node in the path $\mathcal{P}_l$.
+The latent tree encodes a sample-specific probability distribution of paths.
+Each leaf embedding, $\rvz_l$ for $l \in \sL$, represents the learned data representations.
+In TreeVAE, leaf-specific decoders use these embeddings to reconstruct or generate new cluster-specific images, i.e. given a dataset $\mX$, TreeVAE reconstructs $\hat{\mX} = \{\hat{\mX}^{(l)} \mid l \in \sL\}$.
+The generative model (\ref{eq:TreeVAE_gen_model}) and inference model (\ref{eq:TreeVAE_inf_model}) of TreeVAE are defined as follows, according to \cite{manduchi_tree_2023}:

-The objective of the model is to maximize the evidence lower bound (ELBO), which consists of two main components: the reconstruction term $\mathcal{L}_{rec}$ and the KL divergence term, which is broken down into contributions from the root node, internal nodes, and decision probabilities:

-In this work, we modify the architectural design of TreeVAE, which originally uses an encoder to project images into flattened representations and relies on MLP layers for subsequent processing.
-Instead, we utilize convolutional layers throughout the model, which leverage lower-dimensional, multi-channel representations, thereby avoiding flattening the representations.
-Additionally, we incorporate residual connections to enhance the training stability and model performance.
-These modifications aim to preserve spatial information and facilitate more efficient learning, making the model particularly effective for image data.
-Nevertheless, it is important to note that this model encounters the common VAE issue of producing blurry image generations \citep{bredell_explicitly_2023}.
-Despite this limitation, the reconstructed images and learned hierarchical clustering still offer meaningful representations of the data, which are used in the second stage of the proposed TreeDiffusion framework.